harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 ### Integer

-The integer type supports any whole number, as well as $-\mathtt{inf}$ and $\mathtt{inf}$.
-In the Python-based model checker, integers are infinite precision.
-In the C-based model checker, integers are implemented by two's complement 61-bit words, and $-\mathtt{inf}$ is represented by the minimal integer and $\mathtt{inf}$ is represented by the maximal integer.
+The integer type supports any whole number.
+In the C-based model checker, integers are currently implemented by two's complement 61-bit words.
+The model checker checks for overflow on various operations.

 Operations on integers include: